Healthcare Fraud Attorney in Fort Worth

 Benefit programs such as Medicare must ensure that their services are being used appropriately.
 That’s why these programs audit providers and their patient records looking for false statements, unnecessary treatments, or anything else that could result in undue reimbursement from the payer.

 If you receive notice of an upcoming audit, you are both within your rights and advised to seek counsel from a healthcare fraud attorney well-versed in medical laws and benefit programs.
 Doing so at this stage in the process can help you achieve a successful review and avoid unnecessary investigation by the Department of Justice.

 Accused of medical fraud?
 Facing an investigation?
 A healthcare fraud lawyer can help.

 The second you think you may be suspected of fraud or impropriety, you need the help that only an experienced healthcare fraud attorney can provide.
 The penalties of medical fraud can be severe; in addition to fines, you may face asset forfeiture, loss of your practice and medical license, and even jail time.

 Don’t risk losing professional relationships and years of hard work to confusion and misunderstandings.

+Work with some of the best fraud lawyers in the Dallas-Fort Worth area.
 To discuss how we can help contact a healthcare fraud attorney at Westfall Sellers by calling 817-345-7920 today.